-We are aware of the importance of the social, economic and environmental wellbeing of the Great Aycliffe area.
-We are endeavouring to work with the new Durham County Council to ensure the best results for Great Aycliffe residents.
+We are aware of the importance of the social, economic and environmental well-being of the Great Aycliffe area.
+We are endeavouring to work with Durham County Council and other organisations to ensure the best results for Great Aycliffe residents.